ydl832/ParkinsonNet/README.md

 # ParkinsonNet
 The code for "ParkinsonNet: Generalized Network for Estimating Parkinson's Disease Motor Symptom Severity" is coming.

+The following examples are provided to offer an intuitive understanding of how skeleton information is leveraged to estimate the severity of motor symptoms in Parkinson’s disease (PD).
+This work primarily focuses on two representative tasks:Finger Tapping and Gait Analysis

+**Finger Tapping**
+Videos are labeled with MDS-UPDRS severity scores ranging from:
+- **0** – Normal （No problems）
+- **1** – Slight  （Any of the following: a) the regular rhythm is broken with one or two interruptions or hesitations of the tapping movement; b) slight slowing; c) the amplitude decrements near the end of the 10 taps.）
+- **2** – Mild  （Any of the following: a) 3 to 5 interruptions during tapping; b) mild slowing; c) the amplitude decrements midway in the 10-tap sequence.）
+- **3** – Moderate （Any of the following: a) more than 5 interruptions during tapping or at least one longer arrest (freeze) in ongoing movement; b) moderate slowing; c) the amplitude decrements starting after the 1st tap.）

 <table>
     <td align="center">
       <img src="demo/0_3d.gif" width="260"/><br/>